stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 excerpt: This is surprisingly quick, and speed of experimentation is magical.
 A practical look at our hackathon project.
 ---

-At Captur, we get asked questions like "how well can your phone detect that you're wearing a helmet" - a lot.
-As an AI Product manager at Captur (1), I can struggle to quickly & confidently assess key risks: how quickly can we build a production-quality model?
-The key challenge is in access to representative data.
+At Captur, we get asked questions like "how well can your phone detect that you're wearing a helmet" - a lot (1).
+We don't have access to representative data, so it's hard to assess the key product risks.

 I’m a huge fan of learning-by-doing, and especially early releases of models (2).
-There can be a huge blocker though, as getting representative data is hard, with genuine concerns about data privacy and a long tail of user behaviour.
+The game-changer is that we can now use synthetic data from Generative AI solutions to get a large amount of high-quality training images, including a long tail of user behaviours (3).

-We can address feasability and technical risk with synthetic data from Generative AI solutions (3).
-In this post, I'll share our learnings trying to achieve this  based on the key paper "Learning Vision from Models Rivals Learning Vision from Data" (4).
+In this post, I'll share our learnings implementing the parts of "Learning Vision from Models Rivals Learning Vision from Data" (4).
+Even within the limited time of a hackathon, Isao (Ml Ops) and I (product) showed we can:

-The powerful insight is that we can

 - generate ground truth prompts for diffusion models like Stable Diffusion,
-- use those generated images to train a new model, and achieve state-of-the-art results.
+- use those generated images to train a new model,

-Here's the practical write-up of a January hackathon project, led by Isao from Captur ML Ops.
+and achieve state-of-the-art results.

 ### 1. Synthetic?
 Will it even work?
 Isao and I were pretty confident this would work.
 AI models have been using uncanny game character faces - see "Fake It Till You Make It", from Microsoft (5).